hos-b/cpp-ref/README.md

 ```
 if an ellipsis `(...)` is used as the parameter of catch, that handler will catch any exception no matter what the type of the exception thrown.
 ### 6.1. specification
-older code may contain dynamic exception specifications.
-They are now deprecated in C++, but still supported.
-A dynamic exception specification follows the declaration of a function, appending a throw specifier to it.
-For example:
+older code may contain dynamic exception specifications. they are now deprecated in C++, but still supported. a dynamic exception specification follows the declaration of a function, appending a throw specifier to it. for example:
 ```cpp
 double myfunction (char param) throw (int);
 ```
-this declares a function called myfunction, which takes one argument of type char and returns a value of type double.
-If this function throws an exception of some type other than int, the function calls ```std::unexpected``` instead of looking for a handler or calling ```std::terminate```. if this throw specifier is left empty with no type, this means that ```std::unexpected``` is called for any exception.
-Functions with no throw specifier (regular functions) never call ```std::unexpected```, but follow the normal path of looking for their exception handler.
+this declares a function called myfunction, which takes one argument of type char and returns a value of type double. if this function throws an exception of some type other than int, the function calls ```std::unexpected``` instead of looking for a handler or calling ```std::terminate```. if this throw specifier is left empty with no type, this means that ```std::unexpected``` is called for any exception. functions with no throw specifier (regular functions) never call ```std::unexpected```, but follow the normal path of looking for their exception handler.
 ### 6.2. standard exceptions
-the C++ Standard library provides a base class specifically designed to declare objects to be thrown as exceptions.
-It is called `std::exception` and is defined in the `<exception>` header.
-This class has a virtual member function called what that returns a null-terminated character sequence (of type char *) and that can be overridden in derived classes to contain some sort of description of the exception.
+the C++ Standard library provides a base class specifically designed to declare objects to be thrown as exceptions. it is called `std::exception` and is defined in the `<exception>` header. this class has a virtual member function called what that returns a null-terminated character sequence (of type `char*`) and that can be overridden in derived classes to contain some sort of description of the exception.
 ```cpp
 #include <exception>
 #include <iostream>